T. J. Hooker: Vehicles

-Vehicles used In the first, second and up to the fourth episode of the third season, Hooker drove a '77-'78 Dodge Monaco police package but afterwards he started driving a '79-'81 Dodge St-Regis usually powered by the much more anemic 318 or 360 Cid V8 as opposed to the 440 Cid V8 Monaco.
-By the Fourth season,when Hooker and his team needed an unmarked cruiser, they usually rolled around in a '82-'83 light blue Dodge Diplomat or a '77-'78 burgundy red Dodge Monaco.
+In the first, second and up to the fourth episode of the third season, Hooker drove a '77-'78 Dodge Monaco police package, but afterwards he started driving a '79-'81 Dodge St. Regis, usually powered by the much more anemic 318 or 360 Cid V8 as opposed to the 440 Cid V8 Monaco.
+By the fourth season, when Hooker and his team needed an unmarked cruiser, they usually rolled around in an '82-'83 light blue Dodge Diplomat or a '77-'78 burgundy red Dodge Monaco.
 Hooker's personal car for the duration of the series was a '74 blue Ford Torino sedan.
-Romano's car was a gold Datsun 280z and Corrigan's ride was a silver and red Jeep CJ-5.
+Romano's car was a gold 1983 Datsun 280ZX, Corrigan's ride was a silver and red Jeep CJ-7 Laredo, and Stacy's car was a blue 1983 Ford Mustang LX convertible.

 Cancellation and revival

-T. J. Hooker was canceled by ABC in the summer of 1985 (the final episode was a proposed reworking of the series set in Chicago) but the series survived when CBS picked up the show and produced new episodes (still produced in Los Angeles) and one two-hour TV movie titled "Blood Sport".
+T. J. Hooker was canceled by ABC in the summer of 1985 (the final episode was a proposed reworking of the series set in Chicago) but the series survived when CBS picked up the show for late night and produced 17 new episodes (still produced in Los Angeles) plus one two-hour TV movie for primetime titled "Blood Sport".
 The new episodes were shown later at night as the first portion of the network's CBS Late Night program block, with each episode's runtime extended to 70 minutes (or one hour and ten minutes) to allow CBS affiliates time for increased availability for advertisements.
 The TV movie and the penultimate episode were both aired by CBS on May 21, 1986, with the finale one week later on May 28, 1986.
 The season was produced on a much smaller budget and reused action sequences from the previous seasons.
+A film adaptation, tentatively titled "T.J.
+Hooker: The Movie" is listed as being "in development", according to IMDB.com.